ESR-LSRI/2023_NoahL/dailyLogbook.md

 * Glacial runoff from the snow on Mt.
 Baker is extremely important for the preservation of wildlife, crops, and to temper [wildfires].
 * By 2070, there may be no snowpack on Mt.
 Baker due to climate change.
 * Lapse rate can be utilized by meteorologists to predict the weather; for instance, precipitation and snowfall.
+* Evergreen trees are used as inexpensive cosmic radiation shields in order to obtain accurate temperature measurements.
+* The IButton temperature sensors can additionally be used to calculate snowfall.

 ### Next Steps
 Begin to analyze data on the lapse rate and sunlight on [Mt.
 Baker.]